Netflix-Skunkworks/policyuniverse/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Netflix-Skunkworks/policyuniverse/badge.svg?branch=master&1)](https://coveralls.io/github/Netflix-Skunkworks/policyuniverse?branch=master)

+This package provides classes to parse AWS IAM and Resource Policies.

-This package expands wildcards in AWS IAM Policies using permissions obtained from the AWS Policy Generator.
+Additionally, this package can expand wildcards in AWS Policies using permissions obtained from the AWS Policy Generator.

 See the [list of all AWS permissions](policyuniverse/master_permissions.json).